What ADHD Medication Is Right For Me: A Guide to Informed Choices

 Recognizing Individual Differences

 ADHD affects each person differently.
-Some struggle mainly with inattention, while others experience more overt restlessness or impulsive actions.
-In some cases, traits of both ADHD and autism overlap, resulting in AuDHD — a situation where both brain styles coexist.
+Some struggle mainly with inattention.
+Others experience more obvious restlessness or impulsive actions.
+In some cases, traits of both ADHD and autism overlap, creating what is called AuDHD.

 No single approach suits everyone.
-By embracing a neuroaffirming lens, you can shift focus from “fixing” perceived shortcomings to identifying supportive strategies that enhance cognitive well-being.
+By embracing a neuroaffirming lens, you can shift focus from “fixing” perceived shortcomings to finding supportive strategies that boost cognitive well-being.

 Factors That Influence Medication Choice